The best places in Perth to take Out Of Towners

 Share

-Eventually a day will come when I’ll stop preaching about North Street Store, but that day is not today.
+Eventually a day will come when we stop preaching about North Street Store, but that day is not today.
 Start the day off with a coffee and a bacon and egg roll from NSS (ask for the house made barbecue sauce) – or if you’re feeling adventurous, go halves on a cinny scroll and a bacon and egg.
-Tell your friend all about how they’ve opened another spot in Northbridge and sound very switched on and in the loop.
+(If you’re there on a blessed day that they’re doing the porchetta rolls?
+Get it.)

 The Best Places To Take Out Of Towners, North Street Store